Medicare.gov

 Provider requirements

-To get an e-visit, you must request one with your provider.
+To get an e-visit, you must ask your provider for one.

 Costs